CEREC® Dental Restorations

 Dental crowns offer a perfect example of dentistry as an art.
 A dental crown or “cap” is a covering that fits over a damaged, decayed or unattractive tooth.
 It can even replace a tooth entirely as part of dental bridgework.
 Dr. Ray Becker places dental crowns in his Ellicott City dentist office, often during a single visit using CEREC® technology.

-CEREC technology allows for a patient to receive a dental crown in just one visit to our Ellicott City, MD dentist office.
+CEREC® technology allows for a patient to receive a dental crown in just one visit to our Ellicott City, MD dentist office.
 So you are done, in one.
-CEREC eliminates messy impression trays, temporary crowns, and weeks of waiting.
-The latest in dental technology, CEREC uses the highest quality restoration materials for durable and natural looking results.
+CEREC® eliminates messy impression trays, temporary crowns, and weeks of waiting.
+The latest in dental technology, CEREC® uses the highest quality restoration materials for durable and natural looking results.

 Porcelain vs. Gold Dental Crown

 Howard County dentist Dr. Becker offers several choices in material for dental crowns.
 He will generally use a tooth-colored restoration such as porcelain for teeth in the smile zone.
 Porcelain dental crowns blend seamlessly with the natural smile and can be fabricated and secured in just one visit to our dentist office using CEREC®

 Dental Crown Procedure

-Initial Visit– First, Dr. Becker will conduct a thorough examination of the teeth, gums, jaw joints and other support structures.
+- Initial Visit– First, Dr. Becker will conduct a thorough examination of the teeth, gums, jaw joints and other support structures.
 Using diagnostic x-rays, molds and impressions, the dentist will look for hidden signs of decay, stress and instability.
 This exam will help Dr. Becker to design a personalized treatment plan that will restore the tooth to optimal health and function.
 The dentist will inform you on the various options you have for dental crowns and help you make the best choice.